-There might even be features you’re unfamiliar with, like Snap Map — the utility that allows you to share your own location and see where your friends are.
+Snap Map is a Snapchat feature that allows you to share your own location and see where your friends are.

-When Snap Maps first came out, some users got pretty upset about the perceived violation of their privacy, but Snapchat soon cured those concerns by building some powerful protection into Snap Map.
+When Snap Maps first came out, some users got pretty upset about the perceived violation of their privacy, but Snapchat soon alleviated those concerns by improving its privacy settings.
 Users can either use Snap Map with privacy settings turned on or can completely bypass the feature and not permit it to run at all.

 One of the biggest questions surrounding this matter, of course, is whether you can see when someone looks at your location on Snap Map.
-There are plenty of options within Snap Map itself, but it never becomes obvious whether or not the service allows you to easily check who is or is not looking at your location online.
+There are plenty of options within Snap Map itself, but it’s not entirely clear how to see who has checked your location.

 What Exactly is a Snap Map?

 One of Snapchat’s most controversial features upon its release, Snap Map is a feature that allows you to share your location with your friends and view where your friends are when they open the app.

 When Snap Map is enabled in your app, you can choose from one of four privacy settings: